 Students must have 24 first-year credits in the FST, a certificate of "Fitness to Dive" from the University Health Centre and be able to pass a test of swimming competence.
-This course may require participation in weekend field trips.

 Principles of diving: the properties of water, pressure and buoyancy, gas laws, and air consumption; Physiology of diving: effect of pressure on the human body, adverse effects of gases, barotraumas, the role of nitrogen in decompression illness (DCI), signs and symptoms of DCI; Safe diving practices: use of decompression tables, diver rescue techniques and emergency ascents; Diving Equipment; Diving as a tool for scientific research: introduction to the fauna and flora of coral reefs; Underwater sampling and survey methods, data collation and analysis.